 On June 5, 2002, fourteen-year old Elizabeth Smart, the daughter of a close-knit Mormon family, was taken from her home in the middle of the night by religious fanatic, Brian David Mitchell and his wife, Wanda Barzee.
 She was kept chained, dressed in disguise, repeatedly raped, and told that she and her family would be killed if she tried to escape.
 After her rescue on March 12, 2003, she rejoined her family and worked to pick up the pieces of her life.

-In the nine years after her rescue, Elizabeth Smart transformed from victim to advocate, traveling the country and working to educate, inspire, and foster change.
-She has created the Elizabeth Smart Foundation in 2001, to help prevent crimes against children and is a frequent public speaker for universities and conferences like Crimes Against Children and the Children’s Mental Health Conference.
+In the years after her rescue, Elizabeth Smart has transformed from victim to advocate, traveling the country and working to educate, inspire, and foster change.
+She created the Elizabeth Smart Foundation to help prevent crimes against children and serves as the organization’s president.

 St. Martin’s Press

 lizabeth Smart follows up her #1 New York Times with a powerful and inspiring book about what it takes to overcome trauma, find the strength to move on, and reclaim one’s life.